BIPES/BIPES/docs/get-started/tech-details.rst

 Install MicroPython firmware in MicroBit, as explained `here <https://github.com/mcauser/microbit-tm1637/tree/master/firmware>`_.

 Installation is really simple – simply download the firmware and copy to the MicroBit board drive.
-Then connect to the board using `BIPES <https://bipes.net.br/beta2/ui/>`_
+Then connect to the board using `BIPES`_.

 Useful documentation: `microbit-micropython.readthedocs.io/introduction <https://microbit-micropython.readthedocs.io/en/latest/tutorials/introduction.html>`_